Australian consumers only : USA & World enquires & information visit spicoatings.com - Authorised Australian & New Zealand Distributor

 U Value (U-factor)

 The U-factor is the rate of steady-state heat flow.
-It is the amount of heat in Btu (British thermal units) that flows each hour through one square foot, when there is a one degree temperature difference between the inside air and outside air.
+It is the amount of heat in BTU (British thermal units) that flows each hour through one square foot, when there is a one degree temperature difference between the inside air and outside air.
 The heat flow can be in either direction, as heat will flow from the warmer side to the cooler side.
 Steady-state heat flow assumes that temperatures on both sides of a building envelope element (while different) are held constant for a sufficient period of time so that heat flow on both sides of the assembly is steady.
 The steady-state heat flow method is a simplification, because in the real world, temperatures change constantly.
 It can, however, predict average heat flow rates over time, and is used by the 90.1 Code to limit conductive heat losses and gains.
 Because they are easy to understand and use, the terms for steady-state heat flow are part of the basic vocabulary of building energy performance.

 Each layer of a building assembly, such as the sheathing and the insulation, has its own conductance, or rate of heat transfer.
 The conductance for an individual layer is like the U-factor, and it has the same units.
 The difference is that it is only for a single element or layer.
 The U-factor includes the conductance of every element of the building assembly, including the air films on the interior and exterior surfaces of the construction assembly.
 The surface conductances quantify the rate at which heat is transferred between the surface of the construction assembly and the surrounding environment.